dwkim78/upsilon/README.md

 If you do not want to install/upgrade the dependencies, execute the above commend with the ```--no-deps``` option.
-UPSILoN possibly works with older version of Python, Numpy, and Scipy but you must have the latest version of scikit-learn (i.e. 0.16.1+).
+UPSILoN possibly works with older version of Python, Numpy, and Scipy, but you must have the latest version of scikit-learn (i.e. 0.16.1+).